 Certain friends play roles in your life

 Even if they don’t move away, friends come and go in everyone’s life.
 Of course I’ve known that for a while.
-We all have drinking buddies, other mom friends, the go-to birthday cake maker, and the all-important whiner friends.
+Just like I’ve known people have friends who fill different roles — drinking buddies, Mom Friends, the go-to birthday cake maker, and the all-important whiner friends.

 And I love a good whine.
 I don’t need any judgment with my whine either.
 Just whine along with me.
 Michelle was one of the best and I will miss her a lot.

-Once I was aware of the power complaining holds over my attitude, I started noticing that 2 of my other girlfriends complain a lot.
+Once I was aware of how complaining sours my attitude, I started noticing that 2 of my other girlfriends complain a lot.
+Where usually I like to focus on the bright side of things, when I hang out with them it feels easier to wallow in the negative.

 Hmm… I really don’t want to break up with these ladies.
 I love them!
 But I want to be careful about how much time I spend listening to them complain.
 And be especially careful about whining along.

-I like the idea of spending my time intentionally with people who are generally happy.
+I like the idea of spending my time intentionally with people who are generally positive and proactive.
 I want to hang out with girlfriends who love their partners!
-If we are the total of the people around us, I want to up my total — to increase my score in life.
+If we are the total of the people around us, I want to raise my total — to increase my contentment score.

-When I go looking for items for my house I shop with intention–looking for quality and durability.
+I already apply this mindset to acquiring material things.
+When I go looking for household items I shop with intention — looking for quality and durability.
 I want only things that make me feel happy in my home.
 The same is true for my relationships.
-I will chose to hang out more with fun-loving, satisfied people.
+I will choose to hang out more with fun-loving, satisfied people.

 What’s your response?

-It’s weird to talk about this because it can sound very heartless.
-My purpose is to profess that this small change to spend less time with negative people has made a big difference in my attitude.
-It’s true my children have grown, my business is successful and I get plenty of sleep now.
+Talking about this can feel weird and heartless.
+My purpose in writing is to share that this small “schedule” change has made a big difference in my general attitude.
+It’s true my children have grown, my business is successful, and I get plenty of sleep now.
 So, the complaints are much fewer than they used to be.
 But I don’t think that’s the only reason I feel lighter.

-Maybe my testimony will give you some ideas about social things you could declutter from your schedule.
+Maybe my story gives you ideas about social things you could declutter from your schedule.